jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 - alphabetic
 - punctuation

 Uppercase and accents are approached with characters categories.
-A a ? â á à Á à Â å a A Å ? can be seen as the same category so they will all be interpreted as 'a'.
+A a ? â á à Á à Â å a A Å ? can be seen as the same category so they might all be interpreted as 'a'.

 -----